corsairmarks/ringworld_graphical_enhancements/mod/README.md

 * 1.1.0 Move visual enhancements
     * Habitable ringworld sections now display Gaia planet textures (matches their use of the Gaia textures in the planetview; Gaia planets use tropical_03 for their normals and specular)
     * Use a customized specular map for ringworld planetary terrain - masking the red channel prevents the shader from "greying out" the landmasses, so now ringworlds will look nice whether they are new or you loaded up an old save
+* 2.0.0 Update for compatibility with Stellaris 3.2 "Herbert"
+    * Merge underlying game changes
+    * Support new shipset

 ## Source Code